huancz/node-snmp/README.md

         ]

 ### Value - no public constructor
-*   asArray, toString - return some  aproximation of contained data, similar to what snmpwalk does
+*   toArray, toString - return some  aproximation of contained data, similar to what snmpwalk does
-*   GetData -  return raw data  in several possible  formats - see  asArray for details
+*   GetData  - return  raw  data  in several  possible  formats  - see  toArray implementation for details
 *   GetType -  one of  SnmpValue.[VT_NUMBER, VT_TEXT, VT_OID,  VT_RAW, VT_NULL]
     Remnant of early design, probably useless, could be removed in the future